symmetricon/city-night-startpage/README.md

 ```

 ## backdrop-filter support for blur effect
-in firefox this feature requires a little digging(doesnt change the page too much without it)
+in firefox this feature requires a little digging to get working(doesnt change the page too much without it... the links will just be transparent without the background bluring behind them)

 [Look for firefox support](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter)

-need to edit ```about:config``` in firefox
+these need to be set to true in firefox about:config

-layout.css.backdrop-filter.enabled
+- layout.css.backdrop-filter.enabled

-gfx.webrender.all
+- gfx.webrender.all

+## Dev

+start dev server: ```npm run dev```

+port and host set in ```.env```